-SacramentsInformation and online registration
+SacramentsInformation and registration links

 Baptisms take place at each of our churches on the last Sunday of the month.
 In preparation for your child’s baptism, we have a gathering on the Tuesday evening prior to the baptism.
 We have baptism teams in place that assist with this sacrament and we are always happy to welcome newcomers to this ministry.